lilydev16/Rancid_Tomatillos/README.md

 Cypress testing was a bit of a challenge to learn and we hope to improve on testing sad paths in our application.

 # Future Additions
-- User can filter movies by rating, release date, and genre.
+- User can filter movies by rating, release date, and genre
-- User can search for a movie by title.
+- User can search for a movie by title
-- User can add their own rating to the movie.
+- User can add their own review/rating to the movie
-- Sad path testing.
+- Sad path testing
-- Responsive design

 # Deployment
 Skip installation by using this deployment link to view the application: [Rancid Tomatillos](https://rancid-tomatillos-blue.vercel.app/)